chempkovsky/CS2WPF-and-CS2XAMARIN/readme.md

   </connectionStrings>
   ...
 ```
+Note: You will have different "Data Source"-property in your development invoronment.

 The front and back ends are ready to register user, login, logout, change password operations.
 - Rebuild CommonServicesPrismModule-project